ska-telescope/developer.skatelescope.org/src/tutorial/feature-flags-tutorial-web.rst

 The `@unleash/proxy-client-react` library is specifically designed to communicate with this proxy.

 .. warning::
    There are no central managed Proxy Server instances at the moment.
 You will need to deploy your own Proxy Server and configure it to connect to the upstream Unleash Server for now.
-Please let System Team know for such a need.
+Please let System Team know if you need this deployed.

 Installation
 ------------